r00t-3xp10it/netool-toolkit/README.md

     pentesting and also to experience users to use allmost all features that the Man-In-The-Middle can provide under local lan, since scanning, sniffing and social engeneering attacks (metasploit & veil needs to be manually installed)

+    netool toolkit its 'divided' in 3 diferent categories, the first stage it will be scanning/gathering-information using Nmap framework, the second stage it will be sniffing/manipulation-of-tcp-packets using Ettercap framework and the last stage it will be using 'rootsector' module to deliver a payload to target (mitm+dns_spoof)

 # Framework additional settings
     Additional tool settings can be configurated just by editing the 'toolkit_config'